dcmorse/oath-new-foundations-print-n-play/README.md

 Note that the easiest way to d/l them all is to `cd ..` and then right-click the folder in Google Drive.
 Download the zip and then do a little splicing.

+## Update: now building my own `input` subdir
+Well actually now I'm copying the images directly out of TTS in a format that's mostly the same as DomV's.
+This script is in namer.py.
+You could theoretically do this too.

 # Assumptions

 - You own base Oath, sleeved it, and own a working printer and a pair of scissors for cutting up cards.